openziti/ziti-doc/docusaurus/docs/quickstarts/services/index.md

 ### Create an Identity

-Log into the controller; this process will differ depending on which quickstart you followed.
-For example, if you are using docker quickstart you'll need to `exec` into the container.
+#### Log into the Controller
+This process will differ depending on which quickstart you followed.
+For example, if you are using docker quickstart you'll need to `exec` into the container, for remotely hosted networks you will need to ssh into the remote host, etc.

 <CliLoginMd/>

-Once logged in, create an identity for yourself.
+#### Create an Identity

 ```shell
 ziti edge create identity user quickstart.user -a quickstart.rest.user -o quickstart.user.jwt